The Leviathan

 Gooday everyone,

-Now before we begin, none of these beautiful art pieces would exist without the incredible talent of Sickjoe who is the creative force behind all the artwork in these books.
-Quite literally the heart and soul of this visual world.
-If you appreciate his work as much as I do, I encourage you to visit his gallery and explore more of his stunning creations.
+Before we begin, it’s important to say that none of the beautiful stylized images found in the hard and soft copies of these books would exist without the incredible talent of Sickjoe who is quite literally the heart and soul of this visual world.
+If you appreciate his work as much as I do, I highly encourage you to visit his gallery and explore more of his creations.

-Now, without further ado, let's take a look at the featured image and the commission details below.
+Now, without further ado, let’s take a look at the featured image and learn a bit more about the lore hidden in this chapter.

 The Leviathans are fractured echoes of the Great Devourer, carved from her flesh and will by the trinity of Crucius, Crux, and Saevus.
 Each one is a wandering nightmare, colossal, abstract beings adrift across the stars, resembling cosmic jellyfish twisted into impossible geometries.
 Their forms defy symmetry: some trail vaporous tendrils that flicker and fade, others pulse with internal organs that spiral like blooming galaxies.
-No two Leviathans are alike, but all are defined by their gaping maws—dark, endless voids from which not even light returns.
+No two Leviathans are alike, but all are defined by their gaping maws, dark, endless voids from which not even light returns.

 Yet they are not without their uses.

-Even in rejection, they serve a purpose—to assist the Devourer in her eternal search for the lost Garden of Eden, that fabled origin point, a mythic oasis whispered through larval hymns and corrupted scripture.
+Even in rejection, they serve a purpose, to assist the Devourer in her eternal search for the lost Garden of Eden, that fabled origin point, a mythic oasis whispered through larval hymns and corrupted scripture.
 And so they wander, malformed and loyal, shaping nothing, consuming everything, dreaming of paradise.

 CHAPTER 5 LEVIATHAN SITIS, THE CLAW OF URSA MINOR